WilliamCJacobsen/sauron/README.md

 # Sauron
 > As sauron this project makes your product see everything.
 So be aware, with great power comes great responsibility.

-I use openCV to find and classify faces that i feed it.
+I use openCV to find and classify faces that I feed it.

 ![](https://www.syfy.com/sites/syfy/files/styles/1200x680/public/wire/legacy/sauroneye.png)